VandanaAjayDubey895/VandanaAjayDubey895/README.md

 ## 🙋‍♀️ About Me

-- 💼 **Background:** Marketing & Sales → Transitioning to Product Management
+- 💼 **Background:** Marketing & Sales → Transitioning to AI Product Management
 - 🛠️ **Learning:** How to build products from scratch, technical skills, and PM frameworks
 - 🌱 **Currently Exploring:** APIs, Databases, Version Control, and Product Thinking
 - 📍 **Based in:** India